 Hundreds of millions of years

-The coevolution of plants and animals accelerates the diversification of life on the planet.
+The coevolution of plants and animals accelerates the diversification of life.
 Plants develop flowers to attract and reward specific animals, particularly those with wings, who deliver their pollen to the right mate.
-Animals respond by evolving a body form and habit that fit the flower and do the job in exchange for nourishing nectar.
-Plants blossom into a sky of flying Cupids.
-About 80 million years ago, some plants find an advantage in making larger seeds, wrapped in tasty fruits, which animals eat and plant in their dung in new locations.
+Flying cupids respond by evolving a body form and habit that fit the flower and do the job in exchange for nourishing nectar.
+About 80 million years ago, some plants find an advantage in making larger seeds, wrapped in tasty fruits, which animals eat and transport to new locations.
 A new food source that is richer than leaves or grasses feeds a new evolutionary spiral.

 This generative pulse of life is hardly dampened when an asteroid hits the Earth 66 million years ago, wiping out 75 percent of species.
 Non-avian dinosaurs are lost but the avian group, birds, particularly aquatic birds, survive to diversify into about 10,000 species worldwide.
 Mammals emerge out of nocturnal habits into the light of day to find open ecological niches, sparking rapid evolution in sync with the recovery of plants.

 At the scale of hundreds of millions of years, the movement of tectonic plates comes into view.
 Pangea is only the most recent of supercontinents.
 It formed from the pieces of Laurasia and Gondwana about 336 million years ago.
 Gondwana, in turn, assembled about 600 million years ago from pieces of Rodinia.
-At this time scale, oceans open and close, while the landmass of continents float high on Earth’s underlying mantle and remain dry.
+At this time scale, oceans open and close, while the landmass of continents float on Earth’s underlying mantle, remaining dry.
 Sea levels can be extremely high, not from ice-melt, but water displaced on to land when mid-ocean ridges rise.